kajava-juri/sensor_hub/README.md

 1. Ensure Pico SDK is installed and configured
 2. Install Paho MQTT C client library
 3. Clone this repository
-4. Create build directory and run the `Compile Project` task
+4. Create build directory and run the `Compile Project` task (environment must be set up or wont compile!)

 ## Configuration